OpenMoonRay/openmoonray-docs/docs/hydra/hd_render.md

 # last-modified-date: 2025-02-14 00:00:00 +0000
 ---
 # hd_render Command
-The HdMoonray project includes a command-line program, hd_render, that performs Hydra renders from a USD scene file. hd_render can use any Hydra render delegate except for Storm (the Pixar openGl renderer) : this limitation is simply because Storm requires OpenGL libraries to be linked into the main application, and we have chosen not to do this for hd_render.
+The HdMoonRay project includes a command-line program, hd_render, that performs Hydra renders from a USD scene file. hd_render can use any Hydra render delegate except for Storm (the Pixar openGl renderer) : this limitation is simply because Storm requires OpenGL libraries to be linked into the main application, and we have chosen not to do this for hd_render.